Skip to content

 There has been a sharp rise in asthma cases in children in the last 10 years, with the latest figures showing that one in eleven children in the UK are being diagnosed with asthma1.
 Sadly, approximately three people die in the UK of an asthma attack every year, and this has made clinical research into the support and prevention of asthma symptoms more important than ever.

-A new clinical study2, released on the 18th January, looks into the association between probiotic supplementation and asthma incidence in infants using a meta-analysis of randomised controlled trials.
+A clinical study2, released January 2019, looks into the association between probiotic supplementation and asthma incidence in infants using a meta-analysis of randomised controlled trials.

 This meta-analysis (which combines data from several studies) looked at the results of 19 randomised controlled trials, which had focused on determining the effects of probiotics on the prevention or alleviation of asthma symptoms in children.
 A total of 5157 children took part in the trials assessed.